-Discussing academic concerns or disability-related accommodations with professors can be difficult, especially the first time.
-Here are some suggestions to help you prepare for your conversation.
+Discussing disability-related accommodations with professors can be difficult, especially the first time.
+Here are some suggestions to help you prepare.

-Reconnect with the Office of Academic Success (OAS) if you need to.
-If you find you are unable to schedule an appointment with your instructor, or are experiencing barriers of any kind, contact the OAS to discuss the situation.
-Ask your instructor to contact OAS with any questions you do not feel comfortable answering.
+If you are unable to schedule an appointment with your instructor or are experiencing barriers of any kind, contact the DRC to discuss the situation.
+Ask your instructor to contact the DRC with any questions you do not feel comfortable answering.